maneesh51/maneesh51.github.io/content/events/icsb-2022/index.md

 location: Berlin, Germany

-summary: Presented a poster title 'Dynamic Signal Processing in Bio-Chemical Networks' from my PhD project of explaing Theory of Information Processing in Bio-Chemical Networks with Transients.
+summary: Gave a mini-talk and poster on 'Dynamic Signal Processing in Bio-Chemical Networks' from my PhD project of explaing Theory of Information Processing in Bio-Chemical Networks with Transients.
 abstract: ''

 # Talk start and end times.